Civil Engineering Program

 - Earn credit for Calculus I through the AP Calculus AB exam with a score of 3 or higher.

-Incoming freshman enrolled in MATH 2312 Precalculus (or higher) begin the program as Pre-Engineering students and must satisfy all of the Pre-Engineering Requirements.
-Students remain Pre-Engineering majors until they successfully complete the Civil Engineering Entry Exam, maintain an overall GPA of 2.50, and complete the following courses:
+Incoming freshman enrolled in MATH 2312 Precalculus (or higher) begin the program as Engineering Fundamentals students and must satisfy all of the Engineering Fundamentals requirements.
+Students remain Engineering Fundamentals majors until they successfully complete the Civil Engineering Advancement Exam, maintain an overall GPA of 2.50, and complete the following courses:

 - ENGR 1201 Introduction to Engineering